SnoozingPinata/SekiroBot/README.md

 - After killing the divine dragon, go to the "Ashina Outskirts - Outskirts Wall - Stairway" idol and rest at it.
 - Equip the "Homeward Idol" on your item action bar and scroll to it so it is selected.
     - Time how long it takes for your game to load after using the idol in this location.
-    - If it takes longer than 15 seconds, change the "wait_time" variable in sekiroFarm2.py's "use_idol()" function.
+    - If it takes longer than 15 seconds, change the "wait_time" variable in sekiroBot.py's "use_idol()" function.
-- Pause the game and run the "sekiroFarm2.py" program.
+- Pause the game and run the "sekiroBot.py" program.
     - You will see output in your terminal that the program has started and a 10 second countdown has begun.
 - Go back to Sekiro and unpause the game.
-- Review how much experience and gold you are receiving from a single kill and edit the following variables within sekiroFarm2.py's "print_farm_report()" function:
+- Review how much experience and gold you are receiving from a single kill and edit the following variables within sekiroBot.py's "print_farm_report()" function:
     - "money_from_kill"
     - "exp_from_kill"

+# Future Plans
+- This was just a simple project to farm for a few hours.
+It has already served its purpose.
+I have no plans to make this into a full bot or to write a proper interface.